Skip Navigation

 MRKT 604 | 3 Credits

-Course Desc: Prerequisite: MGMT 650.
-A study of marketing research methods.
+Course Desc: Prerequisite: MRKT 600.
+A study of the principles and methods used in marketing research.
 Focus is on identifying marketing problems and opportunities and developing data-based approaches to generate, refine, and evaluate marketing actions.
 Topics include designing market research strategies, understanding customer data analysis techniques and their application to real-world marketing problems, and evaluating the managerial implications of analytical results.

 International Marketing Management